2023 Plant Talk 9

-Thinking of the acquisition of knowledge and the thousands of years of hard won time and energy it took to accumulate with untold millions of ancient people for millennia around the world.
-We are clearly thankfully entering a different age of diversity, equity and inclusion of a much broader perspective both on the knowledge of all but also how that vital intellectual property is learned and shared.
+Humbling to think of the route to acquisition of herbal knowledge and the thousands of years of effort it took to accumulate among untold millions of ancient people for millennia around the world.
+We are clearly, thankfully, entering a different age of diversity, equity and inclusion of a much broader perspective both on the knowledge of all but also how that vital intellectual property is learned and shared.
 At the same time the sharing of media is easier than anything people only a few generations ago could imagine.
 This is one reason i strive as much as possible to pay credit where do to as much of what has informed my thinking as possible through citations and meditations as well.

 The history of herbal study is a fascinating and extensive one (Arber, 1970; Crellin & Philpott, 1997a).
 Much has been written about ancient traditions of herbalism.
 The names of Hippocrates, Pliny, Dioscorides, Galen, Avicenna, Maimonides, Theophrastus, Gerard, Culpepper, and many others allude to knowledge handed down over thousands of years in Europe and the Middle East (Ody, 1993; Wheelwright, 1974).
 Similar traditions as mentioned above have existed all over the world.
 Much more can be written about the various ways that cultural bodies of medicinal knowledge have been transferred, combined, and evolved into the modern system known today.
 A synthesizing of knowledge is occurring that leads one to think that an amalgamated health care system may emerge at some point through globalization (Cook, 2009).